gravitational/gravity/docs/6.x/testplan.md

     - [ ] Open the generated link and reset the password.
     - [ ] Verify can login with the new password.
   - [ ] Verify can log into local cluster UI using the user created above.
-  - [ ] Verify can connect to [Ops Center](https://gravitational.com/gravity/docs/ver/6.x/config/#trusted-clusters-enterprise).
-    - [ ] Verify cluster appears as online in Ops Center and can be accessed via UI.
-    - [ ] Verify remote support can be toggled off/on and cluster goes offline/online respectively.
-    - [ ] Verify trusted cluster can be deleted and cluster disappears from Ops Center.
   - [ ] Verify can join a node using CLI (`gravity join`).
   - [ ] Verify can remove a node using CLI (`gravity leave`).

 #### UI mode

-- [ ] Install Telekube application in standalone UI wizard mode.
+- [ ] Install Telekube cluster image in standalone UI wizard mode.
   - [ ] Verify can complete bandwagon through wizard UI.
   - [ ] Verify can log into local cluster UI with the user created in bandwagon.
-  - [ ] Verify can connect to [Ops Center](https://gravitational.com/gravity/docs/ver/6.x/config/#trusted-clusters-enterprise).
-    - [ ] Verify cluster appears as online in Ops Center and can be accessed via UI.
-    - [ ] Verify remote support can be toggled off/on and cluster goes offline/online respectively.
-    - [ ] Verify trusted cluster can be deleted and cluster disappears from Ops Center.

-#### With Installer Downloaded From Ops Center
+#### With Cluster Image Downloaded From The Hub

-- [ ] Install Telekube application using installer downloaded from Ops Center, CLI or UI.
+- [ ] Install Telekube cluster image using installer downloaded from the Hub: CLI or UI.
-  - [ ] Verify cluster connects back to Ops Center after installation.
+  - [ ] Verify cluster connects back to the Hub after installation.
-    - [ ] Verify remote support is configured but turned off: cluster appears "offline" in Ops Center.
+    - [ ] Verify remote support is configured but turned off: cluster appears "offline" in the Hub.

+### Remote Support & Teleport Connectivity

+- [ ] Install Telekube cluster image using any method.
+- [ ] Create a local user using any method.

+- [ ] Log into the cluster UI with the created user.
+  - [ ] Verify can SSH into a cluster node using web terminal.

+- [ ] Log into the cluster using `tsh` with the created user: `tsh login --proxy=<node>:32009 --user=<user>`.
+  - [ ] Verify `tsh status`, `tsh ls` and `tsh ssh` commands work.
+  - [ ] Verify `kubectl` was configured to talk to the cluster, e.g. `kubectl get nodes`, `kubectl get pods --all-namespaces`.

+- [ ] Connect the cluster to a Hub via a [trusted cluster](https://gravitational.com/gravity/docs/ver/6.x/config/#trusted-clusters-enterprise) resource.
+  - [ ] Verify cluster appears as online in the Hub UI and the cluster's UI can be accessed.
-    - [ ] Verify remote support can be toggled on/off and cluster goes online/offline respectively.
+  - [ ] Verify can SSH into a cluster node using web terminal in the Hub UI.

+- [ ] Log into the cluster via the Hub: `tele login --hub example.gravitational.io <cluster>`.
+  - [ ] Verify `tsh status`, `tsh ls` and `tsh ssh` commands work.
+  - [ ] Verify `kubectl` was configured to talk to the cluster, e.g. `kubectl get nodes`, `kubectl get pods --all-namespaces`.

+- [ ] Turn off remote support on the cluster: `gravity tunnel disable`.
+  - [ ] Verify the cluster appears offline in the Hub and can't be accessed anymore.

+- [ ] Turn the remote support back on: `gravity tunnel enable`.
-    - [ ] Verify trusted cluster can be deleted/created and cluster disappears from/appears in Ops Center respectively.
+  - [ ] Verify the cluster is online again and can be accessed.

+- [ ] Disconnect the cluster from the Hub: `gravity resource rm trustedcluster <hub>`.
+  - [ ] Verify the cluster is removed from the Hub.

 ### Failover & Resiliency